 stop-loss (SL) — where the algo would close the position with a loss

-different algos calculate these levels in different ways — some use the size of an opening range, some use a gap distance, some use the engulfing candle itself. but the 3-element structure is the same across the board.
+different algos calculate these levels in different ways — some use the size of an opening range, some use the engulfing candle itself. but the 3-element structure is the same across the board.

 if your edgeful indicators aren't showing up on TradingView yet, start here: TradingView indicators: access, updates, and troubleshooting.